plal1/Hello-World/README.md

 Hello-World
 ===========
-I am trying to commit my changes first repository on github
+I am trying to commit my changes in code.

+first repository on github